Saga (2008 video game): Combat

 Combat in Saga is real-time, in keeping with the RTS genre, and consists of maneuvering units around the field to fight and gain an advantage over the enemy.
 Spells, special abilities and reinforcements add to the various strategies that can be employed to gain an advantage.
 Battles can be fought against computer-controlled opponents through the Quest system, or against other players in PvP battles.
 While quests largely take place on neutral battlefields across the world of Saga, PvP battles are city-to-city conflicts between the competing players.
 PvP battles can be fought between two or four players, either on teams or as a free-for-all.
 In PvP combat, the two (or four) players have their kingdoms stitched together so that battles take place upon their lands.
 Being a persistent world, damage inflicted during PvP battles in 'hardcore' mode carries over, including the pillaging and destruction of opponent's buildings, and the death of troops.
 Dead troops can be resurrected in temples using God-favor, a combat-based resource.
 PvP battles can be fought in "scrimmage" mode, which allows for players to compete without any permanent damage being done to their kingdoms or troops; no experience or resource rewards are accumulated through "scrimmage" games.
-Battles fought in 'normal' mode will result in death of troops but building damage will not carry over.
-However, rewards are less than in 'hardcore' mode.
+Battles fought in 'normal' mode will result in death of troops but building damage will not carry over, but rewards are less than in 'hardcore' mode.
 It is common practice among friendly matches to have an agreement not to excessively damage buildings during a 'hardcore' battle.
 Therefore, both parties receive battle rewards as in 'hardcore' mode while damage inflicted is kept to a minimum.

 SAGA Online in Europe

-On 8 October 2009, Deep Silver announced SAGA Online for Europe and set up the pre-registration for the closed beta test in December 2009.
-The closed beta test started on 16 March 2010 16 March 2010 and official Website of SAGA Online EU official Website of SAGA Online EU launched one week after the closed beta start.
+Deep Silver published SAGA Online for Europe.
+The closed beta test started on 16 March 2010 and official website of SAGA Online EU launched one week after the closed beta start.